Smoking Meat

 Waldemar Kozik smoking meats in Catskill Mountains, N.Y.

-Smoking offers many improvements for meat.
-Besides enhancing the taste and look, it also increases its longevity, and helps preserve the meat by slowing down the spoilage of fat and growth of bacteria.
-Smoking meat longer leads to more water loss, and results in a saltier and drier product, which naturally increases its shelf life.Man discovered that in addition to salting and curing meat with nitrates, smoking was a very effective tool in preserving meats.
+Smoking offers many improvements to meat.
+Besides enhancing the taste and look, it also increases its longevity and helps preserve the meat by slowing down the spoilage of fat and the growth of bacteria.
+Smoking meat for longer leads to more water loss and results in a saltier and drier product.
+Given that bacteria hate salt and need moisture to live, this makes meat bacteriologically safe, increasing its shelf life.
+Man discovered that in addition to salting and curing meat with nitrates, smoking was a very effective tool in preserving meats.

-The advantages of smoking meat are numerous.
-Smoking:
+The advantages of smoking meat are numerous; smoking:

 • Prevents fats from developing a rancid taste.